 General Warranty Bond

 As of the delivery of a co-signed copy of the Project Closing Certificate to the Contractor co-signed by the Customer, the validity of the Performance Security shall end and a new good performance security shall be delivered by the Contractor, such new good performance security covering all warranties resulting from Clause 25 (Liability for Defects of Work and Warranty) of this Contract and being issued in the amount of ten percent (10%) of the Contract Price, whereas the amount shall be denominated in the types and proportions of currencies in which the Contract Price is payable (the “General Warranty Bond”).
+The General Warranty bond shall enter into effect upon payment of the respective part of the Contract Price in accordance with Clause 27.2(c) (the moment when the amount is credited to the Contractor’s bank account shall be decisive to this extent, about which the Contractor and/or its bank shall inform the Customer in writing without undue delay).

 The General Warranty Bond shall be valid from the date of issuance at least up to the first day following the issuance of the Post-Warranty Control Certificate.
 The General Warranty Bond shall be always prolonged or replaced by a new General Warranty Bond by the Contractor at latest thirty (30) days prior to its expiry, in order to maintain its validity until the issuance of the Post-Warranty Control Certificate.